Hammond24/cs3210_lab/instructions/lab2.md

 following design principals you're expected to follow:

-- Zero-filled virtual addresses should be lazily allocated, allocating a physical page of them only on write.
+- Zero-filled virtual addresses should be lazily allocated, allocating a unique physical page only on write.
 - All zero-initialized virtual pages should share read-only access to a single physical zero-page, that is never written.
 - Any write to a zero-initialized page will cause a new physical page to be